ivanzanon/ilia_tech_challenge/README.md

 ***ILIA Challenge***
 -----------------------

-API for the importing movies from an external API.
+API that imports movies from an external API.

 Developed using: